Useful tools while crocheting: My crochet tools!

 But there are still a number of useful tools, utensils that you want to keep on hand when you are going to make a crocheted creation.

-In my patterns when listing the materials used you will always find these 3!
+In all my patterns you will find a list of the materials used and there you will always find these 3!

-If you are going to crochet cuddly toys and amigurumi, you also need filling or stuffing.
-I regularly buy a large bag of fibrefill filling.
+If you are going to crochet cuddly toys and amigurumi, you also need filling.
+I regularly buy a large bag of fiberfill filling.
 I like to work with some stiffer filling instead of the softer filling, but that's more of a personal choice.
-I sometimes use the filling of pillows as well.
-I'm always amazed at how much stuffing goes into an amigurumi creation.
+I also sometimes use the filling of pillows.
+I'm always amazed at how much stuff goes into a crocheted amigurumi creation.